AlecRust/alec-rust/wp-content/plugins/wp-smushit/readme.txt

 == Upgrade Notice ==

-In this first official release from WPMU DEV, we've done a code cleanup and reformat to get started, as well as attempting to handle smush.it API errors a bit better.
+In this first official release from WPMU DEV, we've done a code cleanup and reformat to get started, as well as
+attempting to handle smush.it API errors a bit better.
 We've also made all the text fully i18n translatable.

 This will give us a good foundation to start adding some new features!

 == Changelog ==

+= 1.6.5.1 =
+* Correct Settings > Media issue causing settings to report warnings and not save.
+* Corrected some processing logic to better handling or image path.
+Images still need to be within ABSPATH of site
+* Correct image URL passed to Smush.it API to convert https:// urls to http:// since the API does not allow https:// images

 = 1.6.5 =
 * Codes reformatted and cleaned up into a php class